Marcelo Bielsa: 2018–19

-On 15 June 2018, Bielsa became Championship club Leeds United's new head coach to replace Paul Heckingbottom, signing a two-year contract with the option of a third year.
-In doing so he became the highest-paid manager in Leeds United history.
-Leeds won their opening game of the new 2018–19 Championship season, beating Stoke City 3–1 at Elland Road.
-In his second game as manager, Bielsa's side beat Derby County 4–1 at Pride Park Stadium.
-Bielsa also won his third game in charge, 2–1 against Bolton in the EFL Cup, making him the first Leeds manager to win his opening three games since Jimmy Armfield in October 1974.
-This run extended to four games following their 2–0 victory over Rotherham United, making him the first Leeds United manager ever to record four consecutive wins at the start of their tenure as head coach.
-Leeds' winning run was threatened after a 2–2 draw with Swansea City, but a 79th-minute equaliser from former Swansea player Pablo Hernández ensured Leeds continued their unbeaten run.
-After leading Leeds United through the first six Championship rounds unbeaten and to the top of the league, Bielsa was awarded Championship Manager of the Month for August 2018 by the EFL.
+In June 2018, Bielsa became Championship club Leeds United's new head coach to replace Paul Heckingbottom, signing a two-year contract with the option of a third year.
+He became the highest-paid manager in Leeds United history.
+Bielsa won his first three games, becoming the first Leeds manager to do so since Jimmy Armfield in 1974.
+This extended to four games following victory over Rotherham United, making him the first Leeds United manager to record four consecutive wins at the start of their tenure.
+He went on to lead Leeds through the first six Championship rounds unbeaten and to top of the league, and was awarded Championship Manager of the Month for August 2018 by the EFL.

-Bielsa's unbeaten start to the season was ended on 22 September with a 2–1 home defeat, inflicted by Birmingham City.
-Che Adams’ first half brace was enough to beat Leeds, despite the home side having most of the possession and chances created.
-Bielsa's Leeds had to endure an extensive injury list with several of his squad picking up significant injuries within the first few months of the season.
-However, with Leeds still in the Championship automatic promotion positions at the start of December 2018 despite the injuries, Bielsa was praised for his integration of Leeds United academy players to seamlessly cover the gaps of his injured squad and over the course of the 2018–19 season he gave 10 players under 21 their senior debuts.
-On 23 December after a dramatic late 2–3 win against Aston Villa, at the exact half-way point of the season, Bielsa's Leeds side sat top of the Championship despite a continued extensive injury list.
-Bielsa was nominated for the Championship Manager of the Month award for December 2018, but lost out to Hull City manager Nigel Adkins.
+Bielsa's unbeaten start was ended on 22 September with a 2–1 home defeat, inflicted by Birmingham City, despite the home side having most of the possession and chances.
+Bielsa's Leeds had to endure an extensive injury list with several of his squad picking up injuries within the first few months.
+However, with Leeds still in the Championship automatic promotion positions at the start of December 2018, Bielsa was praised for his integration of United academy players to cover the gaps and over the course of 2018–19 he gave 10 players under 21 their senior debuts.
+On 23 December, after a dramatic late 2–3 win against Aston Villa, half-way through the season, Bielsa's Leeds side sat top of the Championship, despite continued injuries.
+Bielsa was nominated for the Championship Manager of the Month award for December 2018, but lost to Hull City's Nigel Adkins.